-- Dip the chocolate shortbread cookies in the melted chocolate (just on one side), allowing excess chocolate to drip off, back into the bowl.
+- Dip the chocolate shortbread cookies into a bowl of melted chocolate (just on one side), allowing excess chocolate to drip off, back into the bowl.

-- Place the chocolate-dipped shortbread cookies on a wax paper lined sheet pan and sprinkle with dried cranberries and walnut.
+- Place the chocolate-dipped shortbread cookies on a wax paper lined sheet pan and sprinkle with dried cranberries and walnuts.
 Allow the chocolate to set before enjoying.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

 Yes!
 These chocolate shortbread cookies freeze really well!

 Store cooled cookies in a freezer-safe bag or freezer-safe container for up to 3 months.

 When ready to enjoy, take them out of the container and place on a plate to thaw.
 They thaw super quickly and can almost be enjoyed right away.